Nigel Keay - Variations on a Theme from At the Hawk's Well (2001)

 Variations on a Theme from At the Hawk's Well (2001) was first performed on 22nd March 2007 at the Music Department of the University of Otago (NZ) by Charmian Keay (violin), Jono Squire (cello) and Tom McGrath (piano).

 This work is based on material from the opera At the Hawk's Well, specifically, the tonal thematic material associated with the Young Man which also appears later in the Dance Music.
-Constructed in an arch-form, both the violin and the cello share a dialogue based on a strong lyrical melody.
+Constructed in an arch-form, both the violin and the cello share a dialogue based on the lyrical melody based on the Young Man's theme.

 Brief analysis of the form